-Deliveries of redemption proceeds generally will be made within one business day.
-Due to the schedule of holidays in certain countries or for other reasons, however, the delivery of redemption proceeds may take longer than one business day after the day on which the redemption request is received in proper form.
+Deliveries of redemption proceeds generally will be made within one business day (two business days for John Hancock Multifactor Emerging Markets ETF).
+Due to the schedule of holidays in certain countries or for other reasons, however, the delivery of redemption proceeds may take longer than one business day (two business days for John Hancock Multifactor Emerging Markets ETF) after the day on which the redemption request is received in proper form.
 In such cases, the local market settlement procedures will not commence until the end of the local holiday periods.
-In addition to holidays, other unforeseeable closings in a non-U.S. market due to emergencies may also prevent the fund from delivering securities within the normal settlement period.
+In addition to holidays, other unforeseeable closings in a non-U.S. market due to emergencies may also prevent a fund from delivering securities within the normal settlement period.
 Market closures during regular holidays in an applicable non-U.S. market that are not holidays observed in the U.S. market may prevent a fund from executing securities transactions within the normal settlement period.
 Unforeseeable closures of applicable non-U.S. markets may have a similar impact.
 During such closures, the fund may be required to rely on other methods to satisfy redemption requests, including the use of its line of credit, interfund lending facility, redemptions in kind, or such other liquidity means or facilities as the fund may have in place from time to time, or the delivery of redemption proceeds may be extended beyond the normal settlement cycle.